Health in the Maldives: Healthcare

 The proportion of health expenditure in the national budget increased from 8.7% in 1998 to 10.9% in 2000.
 Total expenditure on health in 2001 was $98.
 Maldives has a universal health insurance scheme, Aasandha.

-Health System Structure
+Health system structure

 The Maldives operates a four-tier health system.

 There are two hospitals in Malé, the Indira Gandhi Memorial Hospital, which is public and the ADK Hospital which is commercial.
 On all the inhabited atolls there are primary care facilities, and secondary care with beds on the larger islands.
 The atoll-based hospitals have trouble getting supplies of medicine: